Will cannabis be a part of your holiday celebrations?

 - Ensure cannabis is consumed in an appropriate space where it doesn’t infringe on others who don’t want to be exposed.
 That may be outside, so ensure outside spaces are safe, and well lit (with lights that is!).

-- A host could be held responsible for the well-being and actions of their guests during the event and even once they’ve left (if the actions are related).
+- A host could be found responsible for the well-being and actions of their guests both during the event and even after guests have left.

-- Personal liability insurance is covered under your home insurance (excluding operation of a motor vehicle).
-It provides some protection if the insured is held responsible for resulting injury or damage caused to or by their guests, but there are gaps.
-For example, the liability part of a home insurance policy does not cover loss or damage from use of a licensed vehicle.
-Also, home insurance policy does not cover illegal acts.
+- Personal liability insurance is covered under you home insurance and provides some protection if you are held responsible for injury or damage caused to or by your guests, but there are gaps (such as exclusions for the operation of motor vehicles).

 Visit our dedicated website to Learn more about cannabis in BC